 The entire Capital Area Sportsmen’s League gratefully thanks The Hal & Jean Glassen Memorial Foundation.
 Hal Glassen was a long time member of the Capital Area Sportsmen’s League.

 Cards will only be available during normal operating hours on Wednesday, Saturday and Sunday.
-Five stand will remain the same.

 Welcome to the shotgun sports area of CASL.
 We offer the following types of activities: